 Your business is growing, and your CDP should grow effortlessly with you.
-Beware of vendors that will put artificial or arbitrary limits on the effectiveness of your solution by limiting the extent or types of content the CDP can connect to, the volume of queries that it can handle, or the number of users.
+Beware of vendors that will put artificial or arbitrary limits on the effectiveness of your solution by limiting the extent or types of content the CDP can connect to, the volume of queries that it can handle, or the number of user accounts that can add or edit content.
 Ensure that you can scale your business without worrying about whether your CDP can keep up with the growth you've achieved.